superseriousbusiness/gotosocial/docs/advanced/caching/api.md

 ### Webfinger and hostmeta

-Requsets to `/.well-known/webfinger` and `/.well-known/host-meta` can be safely cached.
+Requests to `/.well-known/webfinger` and `/.well-known/host-meta` can be safely cached.
 Do be careful to ensure any caching strategy takes query parameters into account when caching webfinger requests as requests to that endpoint are of the form `?resource=acct:@username@domain.tld`.

 ### Public keys